Languages of South Asia: Pakistan

 Pakistan is a linguistically diverse country; it has many dozens of languages spoken as first languages.
 The major languages of Pakistan broadly fall under the category Indo-Iranian languages, with western regions of Pakistan (on the Iranian Plateau) speaking Iranic languages, and eastern regions (situated on the subcontinent) speaking Indo-Aryan languages; with the Indus River approximately dividing the families.

-Other language families in Pakistan include Dravidian (Brahui spoken in Central Balochistan), Sino-Tibetan languages such as Balti and Purgi spoken in the north-east (In Baltistan region of Pakistan), Nuristani languages such as Kamkata-vari spoken in the north-west (In chitral region of Pakistan), Language isolate Burushaski spoken in the north (In Gilgit Division), Turkic languages are also spoken in Pakistan, by Kyrgyz migrant families in the North and Uzbeks and Turkmen in Khyber Pakhtunkhwa and by refugees from Afghanistan; and Uyghur refugees from China.
+Other language families in Pakistan include Dravidian (Brahui spoken in Central Balochistan), Sino-Tibetan languages such as Balti and Purgi spoken in the north-east (In Baltistan region of Pakistan), Nuristani languages such as Kamkata-vari spoken in the north-west (In chitral region of Pakistan), Language isolate Burushaski spoken in the north (In Gilgit Division), Turkic languages are also spoken in Pakistan, by Kyrgyz native and migrant families in the North and Uzbeks and Turkmen in Khyber Pakhtunkhwa and by refugees from Afghanistan; and Uyghur refugees from China.

 The lingua franca in Pakistan is Urdu, a Persianised register of the Hindustani language.
 The most-widely spoken first language in the country is Punjabi, spoken by the Punjabi people, forming a majority in the Punjab province and Islamabad Capital Territory.
 Punjabi is followed by Pashto, Sindhi, Saraiki, (Note: Seen by many as a variety of Punjabi) Hindko, Pahari-Pothwari, Urdu, and Balochi; while more than 70 other languages like Shina, Balti, Gujarati, Bengali, etc. are also spoken.